DataDog/documentation/content/en/real_user_monitoring/browser/monitoring_resource_performance.md

 ---

 {{< callout btn_hidden="true" header="Join the Feature Flag Tracking Beta!">}}
-Enrich your RUM data with feature flags to get visibility into performance monitoring. <a href="https://docs.datadoghq.com/real_user_monitoring/guide/setup-feature-flag-data-collection/">Feature Flag Tracking</a> is in private beta.
-To request access, contact Datadog Support at support@datadoghq.com.
+Enrich your RUM data with feature flags to get visibility into performance monitoring. <a href="https://docs.datadoghq.com/real_user_monitoring/guide/setup-feature-flag-data-collection/">Set up your data collection</a> to join the Feature Flag Tracking beta.
 {{< /callout >}}

 The RUM Browser SDK collects resources and assets for every RUM view (page load): [XMLHttpRequest][1] (XHRs) and Fetch requests, but also images, CSS files, JavaScript assets, and font files.
 A RUM Resource event is generated for each one of them, with detailed timings and metadata.